mic47/platypuslol/README.md

 make install
 ```

-It will install everything for you, and run the service (on linux).
+It will install everything for you, and run the service using systemd on linux.
 See Makefile for more details.
+If you are on mac, you are on your own, but please share how you did it, I am happy to include it here.

 ## Extension

-To make extension, run `make wasm`, and then load it upacked into chrome.
+To make extension, run `make wasm`, and then load it unpacked into chrome.
+Currently it's not in chrome store (work in progress).

 ## TODO